The Neptunes: Awards and nominations

 The duo has received numerous awards, such as from the Grammy Awards, where they were nominated every year from 2004 to 2007.
 The Neptunes have received three Grammy Awards: Producer of the Year, Non-Classical, Best Pop Vocal Album for Justified and Best Rap Song for "Money Maker".
-Overall, the Neptunes have received six awards from eighteen nominations.

 Billboard R&B/Hip-Hop Awards

 The Billboard R&B/Hip-Hop Awards are sponsored by Billboard magazine and held annually in December.